eecs490/autograder/README.md

 3. In the **DOCKERHUB IMAGE NAME** field, write
    - `ethanabrooks/dev-rust-autograder` for the dev version.
    - `ethanabrooks/rust-autograder` for the release version.
+4. Click "Update Autograder" (lower right of the screen)
-4. Click "Test Autograder" (lower right of the screen)
+5. Click "Test Autograder" (lower right of the screen)
-5. Upload the zip file we made earlier
+6. Upload the zip file we made earlier
    - `autograder/submission.zip` for dev.
    - `autograder/submission/submission.zip` for release.
-6. (Optional) Click the "❯\_ Debug via SSH".
+7. (Optional) Click the "❯\_ Debug via SSH".
 After a minute or two, Gradescope will spit out an ssh command -- something like

 ```
 ssh root@ec2-34-216-119-27.us-west-2.compute.amazonaws.com -p 32790